cunarist/rinf/documentation/docs/upgrading.md

 use crate::messages::*;
 ```

-When you need to run a Flutter web server, use `rinf server` to get the whole Flutter command with necessary arguments
+When you need to run a Flutter web server, use `rinf server` to get the complete Flutter command with the necessary arguments.

 ```bash title="CLI"
 rinf server